Voted the Number 1 Bucket List activity in New Zealand.

 The following provides a guideline to those of our customers who have a physical disability.
 We can cater for customers who are blind or have a loss of a limb.
 For those with a mental illness we have never had any issues in the past provided there is good support from friends and family.

 Information for Dolphin swimming customers with a disability; We don’t recommend swimming with dolphins for those with a disability however if you have a strong support swimmer and have experience swimming in the ocean than it can be done.
-We also have life jackets on hand as well as the wet suits which provide flotation.
-At the end of the day the skipper and crew will make a decision based on sea conditions.
 If we feel safety is compromised then a swim will not be possible.
 For those in wheelchairs some mobility is required to board the vessel.
 Please call the wharf to enquire.